 Vacuum Engineering Services have designed machines for both cells and modules for Hydrogen and Methane Fuel Cells.
 Delivering optimum performance and preventing harmful gases escaping to the atmosphere.
 Feel free to contact us to discuss further.

 How does the industry leak test batteries and battery cells?
 The industry has many methods of leak testing batteries and cells with no common leak rate standards and regulations.
-As the automotive industry moves away from the conventional internal combustion engine to the battery electric vehicles.
+As the automotive industry moves away from the conventional internal combustion engine to the battery electric vehicles, accurate battery cell leak detection is increasingly important.
 Battery cell production has increased with an approximate 10% CAGR.
-The need to leak test the battery cells has become more and more important.
+Car battery leak testing requires dedicated and reliable equipment.
 Vacuum Engineering Services are a world leader in leak testing technology that can guarantee leak tightness across the full range of battery products.

 Leak testing battery cells is necessary to stop water and lithium mixing.
 Lithium reacts intensely with water, forming lithium hydroxide and highly flammable hydrogen.
 Stopping this water ingress is necessary to maintain product integrity, all parts should be tested to a leak rate of 2 x 10-5 mbar.l/sec.
 All battery cells must now comply with IP67 or IP68.
 This states there is no water ingress for 30 minutes in 1 metres of water and no water ingress for 30 minutes in 1.5 metres of water, respectively.
 This is the equivalent of a leak rate well below 1 sccm, therefore all battery cells must be helium leak tested.
 Pressure decay and bubble testing will not give battery manufacturers the required accuracy to comply with IP67 and IP68.